bartcharbon/molgenis-navigator-app/README.md

 npm install

 # serve with hot reload at localhost:8080; proxy to molgenis at http://molgenis:8081 for REST api
-# assumes a running molgenis to work, easy method is using docker https://github.com/molgenis/docker
+# assumes a running molgenis to work, easy method is using molgenis docker https://github.com/molgenis/docker
+# then you only need say 'docker-compose up'
-# don't forget to login first at http://molgenis:8081
+# and don't forget to first login into http://molgenis:8081
 npm run dev

 # build for production with minification